joonhojhan/CodeTyke/readme.md

 ## This Week's Jira

 This week we're tackling functionality of our multiple choice component.
+We want to handle all states in the life-cycle of this component initial load, ready to submit answer, incorrect answer and reset, correct answer and move to next question.

+Each condition has mobile and desktop designs.

 ## On page load: